oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/06-grafana.md

 - On the `Import` page, click `Upload .json File`, then select the [WebLogic dashboard file](../dashboard/weblogic_dashboard.json) to import.

 #### Using the Grafana REST API
-Alternatively, you can do this by calling the Grafana REST API.
+Alternatively, you can create the data source and dashboard using the Grafana REST API.
 Create the Prometheus data source with the predefined JSON file.
 ```
 curl -v -H 'Content-Type: application/json' -H "Content-Type: application/json" \